rainorangelemon/pytorch_geometric_multiagent/README.md

 The current repo only includes GNN for control.
 For planning methods such as CBS and SIPP, please stay tuned.

-The current repo is actively under maintenance.
 The ultimate goal is to provide a benchmark and a handy tool for GNN researchers to conduct evaluations properly and fairly for multi-agent tasks.

+**Note: The current repo is actively under maintenance.**

 ## Installation